Autumn planted

 Where to Plant:

 Choose a sunny position with well-drained soil.
-Alliums are ideal for borders, gravel gardens and naturalistic planting schemes.
+Allium unifolium is ideal for borders, gravel gardens and naturalistic planting schemes.
 Avoid areas where soil remains wet over winter.

 How to Plant: